-Rarely, the bones may split unfavorably and if this occurs, the day following surgery you may have your jaws held together with small elastic bands, so you cannot open your mouth.
-You will always be seen by the Dietician prior to discharge.
+Rarely, the bones may split unfavourably.
+If this occurs then the day following surgery you may have your jaws held together with small elastic bands, so you cannot open your mouth.
+You will always be seen by the dietician prior to discharge.
 If the jaws are held together, the fixation is usually maintained for a period of 6-8 weeks.
 Light elastics between the upper and lower teeth (which you can put on and take off yourself) may be needed for a few weeks.
-You may require a blood transfusion to replace blood loss during the operation.
-This procedure is avoided wherever possible.
-A bone graft is also sometimes necessary, and this is usually taken from the pelvis (hip).
-This can be more painful than the facial surgery.